Silla–Tang War: Course

 Silla's efforts were aided by revolts/uprisings in the territories of the former Korean kingdoms, notably Goguryeo; the first revolt of the people of Goguryeo took place in 669.
 Revolts in the former territories of Goguryeo took place for several subsequent years, the last of which endured for four years.

 From 670 to 673 the rebels launched an uprising every year, the last of which lasted for four years.
 In 671, Silla drove Tang forces out of most of Baekje's former territory.
 Silla was angered by Emperor Gaozong of Tang.
 Originally Emperor Taizong of Tang promised to exchange Baekje and the lands south of Pyongyang in return for Silla's military cooperation.
 However Taizong died before the conquest of Goguryeo was completed, and his successor Gaozong reneged on the promise.

-In 675 the Tang attacked Silla and defeated them in Gyeonggi.
+In February 675 the Tang attacked Silla and defeated them at Chiljung Fortress in Gyeonggi.
 In response Munmu of Silla dispatched a tributary mission to Tang with apologies.
 Gaozong accepted Munmu's apologies and withdrew Tang troops to deal with the Tibetan threat in the west.
 Seeing the Tang's strategic weakness, Silla renewed the advance on Tang territory.

+Xue Rengui crossed the Yellow Sea to provide supplies for the troops of general Li Jinxing in their fight against Silla.
+Xue Rengui laid siege to Cheonseong in September 765 but was defeated and fled, resulting in the death of 1,400 Tang soldiers and the capture of 1,000 horses and 40 warships by Silla.
+Li Jinxing was forced to retreat and reorganize his troops before fighting several battles in northern Gyeonggi, after which they retreated due to the cold weather, ending their campaign in the Maeso region near present-day Yeoncheon.
+According to the Samguk Sagi, Li Jinxing led 200,000 soldiers in the Battle of Maeso fortress in September 675 and they were defeated, leading to the capture of 30,080 war horses and a comparable number of weapons.